ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-1-3.md

-Introduction: What You Can Expect from This Book
+What You Can Expect from This Book
 ================================================

 Artificial intelligence (AI) is changing the way businesses operate, providing new opportunities for optimization and efficiency.
 In this book, we will explore how AI can be integrated into various business processes, from procurement to production, to improve operational efficiency and drive growth.